Jakob-ee79/AVR/README.md

 # AVR
-Some devices based on AVR microcontroller and Atmel AVR studio TBN
+Some libraries for devices based on AVR microcontroller and Atmel AVR studio ->TBN